-This quiche with ham, broccoli, and mushrooms and a hash brown potato crust is a delicious, show-stopping dish for your breakfast, brunch, Mother’s or Father’s Day table.
-Lovingly-made with a tasty, savoury filling and a crispy, homemade hash brown crust, this quiche is low FODMAP, Paleo and Whole30 compliant, lactose-free, gluten-free and grain-free.
-It’s also a great way to use up some leftover holiday ham.
+This low FODMAP, gluten-free quiche with ham, broccoli, and mushrooms and a hash brown potato crust is a delicious, show-stopping dish for your Mother's Day, Father's Day, holiday or weekend breakfast or brunch table.
+Lovingly-made with a tasty, savory filling and a crispy, homemade gluten-free hash brown crust, this low FODMAP quiche is Paleo and Whole30 compliant, lactose-free, gluten-free and grain-free.
+It's also a great way to use up some leftover holiday ham.

 Why quiche with a hash brown crust?